ericgj/wineskins/README.markdown

 This is a young young project, don't expect it will work out of the box without some futzing.
 It's only been formally tested on Sqlite to Sqlite transfers, and ad-hoc tested on a 'real' MS Access to Sqlite transfer.
-(In fact you'll see there's some patches to the Sequel ADO adapter in there, which have been moved into Sequel proper as of v3.39.0).

 If you start using it and run into weird shit, at the very least let me know about it.
 Better still if you send some informed guesses as to what's going on.